 Third parties may also collect information via sites through cookies, third party plug-ins and widgets.
 These third parties collect data directly from your web browser and the processing of this data is subject to their own privacy policies.
 More information on the identity of these third parties and their privacy policies is provided below.

-Performance: These cookies allow us to improve our sites’ functionality by tracking usage.
-In some cases, these cookies improve the speed with which we can process your request, allow us to remember site preferences you have selected.
+- Functionality: These cookies allow us to improve our sites’ functionality by tracking usage.
+In some cases, these cookies improve the speed with which we can process your request, allowing us to remember site preferences you have selected.
 De-selecting these cookies may result in poorly tailored recommendations and slow site performance.

 Applicable law and our practices change over time.
 If we decide to update our Policy, we will post the changes on our sites.
 We strongly encourage you to read our Policy and regularly check for any changes.

-This policy is effective from 30th May 2018
+This policy is effective from 30th May 2018.
+Previous versions are available upon request.